aleff-github/aleff-github/README.md

 ![glider](https://upload.wikimedia.org/wikipedia/commons/9/96/Animated_glider_emblem.gif)

+Thank you for visiting github website.

-I am currently a graduate of the three-year degree course in computer science acquired at the University of Calabria UNICAL.
+I'm Alessandro Greco aka <b>Aleff</b> and I am a bachelor's degree graduate in Computer Science in UNICAL.

+I am passionate about Hacking in the true sense of the word. [*Read more...*](https://stallman.org/articles/on-hacking.html)

+I currently work as a Technical Inspector in the Forensic Laboratory of the Operational Center for Cybersecurity (C.O.S.C.
+Centro Operativo Sicurezza Cibernetica) of Calabria.

+Have a nice time on my github,
+Aleff :)

 ## Contact :email: <a href="https://signal.me/#eu/thW8vBquclZxFWgaCe9gXIoFhSKg4a345y_Q_MY9kOj9547ONH9NQa_Xfn2cro2q"><img src="https://signal.org/assets/images/header/logo.png" width="75"/></a>